-- Documents showing that you have either a qualifying high school education OR have two years of qualifying work experience in the last five years immediately prior to application (for the principal applicant only; more information is available online).
-Also bring any documents showing education beyond high school. - Payment of the \$330 Diversity Visa Application Fee for each applicant.
+on to the documents listed on the Pre-Interview Checklist in this package, DV applicants should also bring the g items to your visa interview: Appointment information printed from the "Entrant Status Check" on the E-DV website Documents showing that you have either a qualifying high school education OR have two years of qualifying work experience in the last five years immediately prior to application (for the principal applicant only; more information is available via travel.state.gov .
+Diversity Visa Application Fee payment of \$330 must be paid in cash for each applicant.